Greek shares fall, Europe slips as no deal seen in debt talks

 The European Central Bank has authorised emergency funding, known as Emergency Liquidity Assistance, for Greek banks but will review its policy on Wednesday in the light of the Brussels talks.

-“I can’t rule out that, at Wednesday’s meeting, governors may decide to stop Emergency Liquidity Assistance for Greek banks to put pressure (on Greece) to reach a deal,” said Vincenzo Longo, a strategist at IG in Milan.
+“I can’t rule out that, at Wednesday’s meeting, governors may decide to stop Emergency Liquidity Assistance for Greek banks to put pressure (on Greece) to reach a deal,” Vincenzo Longo, a strategist at IG in Milan, said.

-UBS strategists warned on Monday that uncertainty over Greece’s future and a military conflict in Ukraine risked sapping a nascent economic recovery in the euro zone.
+Uncertainty over Greece’s future and a military conflict in Ukraine were major risks looming over a nascent economic recovery in the euro zone, according to UBS strategists.

-Bucking the trend, French conglomerate Bouygues rose 3.8 percent in brisk volume after saying that it had received signs of interest in its telecoms unit in recent months from potential buyers, although no talks were under way.
+Shares in French conglomerate Bouygues rose 3.4 percent in brisk volume after saying that it had received signs of interest in its telecoms unit in recent months from potential buyers, although no talks were under way.

 Europe bourses in 2015: link.reuters.com/pap87v